sphinx-gallery/sphinx-gallery/doc/advanced.rst

         iae
     NameError: name 'iae' is not defined

-Problems in the text (rST) blocks of the gallery Python files will result in warnings or errors when Sphinx is converting the generated ``.rst`` files to HTML.
+Problems in the text (reST) blocks of the gallery Python files will result in warnings or errors when Sphinx is converting the generated ``.rst`` files to HTML.
 These will be printed by Sphinx in pink, after code block errors, during building of the documentation.
 In this case, the ``.rst`` file path and